-Our sponsor, Northern Genesis Sponsor II LLC, has committed that it will purchase an aggregate of 5,166,667 warrants (or 5,766,667 warrants if the over-allotment option is exercised in full) at a price of \$1.50 per warrant (\$7,750,000 in the aggregate, or \$8,650,000 if the over-allotment option is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
+Our sponsor, Northern Genesis Sponsor II LLC, has committed that it will purchase an aggregate of 7,750,000 warrants (or 8,650,000 warrants if the over-allotment option is exercised in full) at a price of \$1.00 per warrant (\$7,750,000 in the aggregate, or \$8,650,000 if the over-allotment option is exercised in full) in a private placement that will close simultaneously with the closing of this offering.
 Each private placement warrant is exercisable to purchase one share of common stock at \$11.50 per share and is identical to the warrants included in the units being sold in this offering except as otherwise described in this prospectus.

 Currently, there is no public market for our units, common stock or warrants.
-We have applied to have our units listed on the New York Stock Exchange, or NYSE, under the symbol "NGAB.U."
+We intend to apply to have our units listed on the New York Stock Exchange, or NYSE, under the symbol "•.U."
 We cannot guarantee that our securities will be approved for listing on the NYSE.
-Once the securities comprising the units begin separate trading, we expect that the common stock and warrants will be listed on the NYSE under the symbols "NGAB" and "NGAB WS," respectively.
+Once the securities comprising the units begin separate trading, we expect that the common stock and warrants will be listed on the NYSE under the symbols "•" and "• WS," respectively.

 We are an "emerging growth company" and a "smaller reporting company" under applicable federal securities laws and will be subject to reduced public company reporting requirements.
 Investing in our securities involves a high degree of risk.
-See the section of this prospectus entitled "Risk Factors" beginning on page 23 for a discussion of information that should be considered in connection with an investment in our securities.
+See the section of this prospectus entitled "Risk Factors" beginning on page 21 for a discussion of information that should be considered in connection with an investment in our securities.
 Investors will not be entitled to protections normally afforded to investors in Rule 419 blank check offerings.

+Underwriting

+Discounts and Proceeds, before

-Р rice to Public Γ roceeds, before xpenses, to us Per Unit \$ 10.00 \$ 0.55 \$ 9.45 Total \$ 300,000,000 \$ 16,500,000 \$ 283,500,000
+P rice to Public Commissions (1) expenses, to us

+Per Unit \$ 10.00 \$ 0.55 \$ 9.45

+Total \$ 300,000,000 \$ 16,500,000 \$ 283,500,000

-(1) Includes \$0.35 per unit, or \$10,500,000 (or up to \$12,075,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
-The deferred commissions will be released to the underwriters only on completion of an initial business combination, as described in this prospectus.
+(1) Includes \$0.35 per unit, or \$10,500,000 (or up to \$12,075,000 if the underwriters' over-allotment option is exercised in full) in the aggregate payable to the representatives of the underwriters for deferred underwriting commissions to be placed in a trust account located in the United States as described herein.
+The deferred commissions will be released to the representatives of the underwriters only on completion of an initial business combination, as described in this prospectus.
 Does not include certain fees and expenses payable to the underwriters in connection with this offering.
 See also the section titled "Underwriting" for a description of compensation and other items of value payable to the underwriters.